radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/BSIT/1YEAR/12SEM/HIST101/HIST101MIDTERMch37.md

 #### Reales Compras (royal purchase)
 **Bandala**
-a form of taxation which compelled the natives to sell their products only to the government which must be compile with
+a form of taxation which compelled the natives to sell their products only to the government which must be complied with.